 Enter at 242nd Street and Broadway

-Although the Bronx is lacking in the sandbox department (maybe because it's home to Orchard Beach?), our blogger Sonia recommends this small, beach-like area located within Van Cortlandt Park's popular pool area.
+Although the Bronx is lacking in the sandbox department (maybe because it's home to Orchard Beach?), local moms recommend this small, beach-like sand play zone located within Van Cortlandt Park's popular pool area.

-A version of this article first published in 2015, but we've since updated it.
+A version of this article first published in 2015, but it's updated annually.